 - Hopefully, you should not be getting this error now.

-If you are connected to VPN and then trying to use BlueStacks, then it can also cause BlueStacks Couldn’t Sign In Error.
+If you are connected to the VPN and then trying to use BlueStacks, then it can also cause BlueStacks Couldn’t Sign In Error.
 So, try to disconnect from VPN and use your own network to connect to BlueStacks.
 This can also resolve this annoying error.

 Method 4: Update the BlueStacks app.

-Sometimes, it can happen that your BlueStacks app is not updated and this can cause the message not being sent.
+Sometimes, it can happen that your BlueStacks app is not updated and this can cause the message not to be sent.
 You can search for the latest version of the app on Playstore or the Android Store.
 Updating the app can make this problem fixed, but if the problem still occurs try on the next few methods.